In this section

 If you have any further questions please speak with your Endocrinologist at your next appointment or contact the Diabetes office on 9345 6661

-There is currently a lot of attention and marketing activity around the use of CGM (continuous glucose monitoring) in diabetes management.
-There are currently two systems available in Australia- the Medtronic and the Dexcom.
-Abbott has also released the FreeStyle Libre systems which is not a continuous glucose monitor but a flash glucose monitor (FGM).
+The FreeStyle Libre system is not a continuous glucose monitor but a flash glucose monitor (FGM).
 This means that it will only give you a reading when you scan the sensor with a reader or smart device.
 FGM has some similar benefits to the CGM.
-This device is not currently subsidised by the government but for more information

 CGM is a small button like device that sits against the skin and records subcutaneous tissue (not blood!) glucose.
 Tissue glucose levels and blood glucose levels are not always the same.
 When you use the current CGM devices under optimal conditions the CGM glucose is usually within a 10-13%

 Both the Dexcom and the Medtronic systems require calibrating.
 This is done by fingerpricks and testing blood glucose on a meter as you have always done.
 The amount of times that this needs to be done can vary between 2-4 BGLs per day depending on the system that you are using.

 Tissue glucose readings are taken by the CGM every 10 seconds and averaged out over 5 minutes.
 It is the 5 minutely average reading that is recorded and displayed